c. 1190-1205

 Christ Church Cathedral, Canterbury, England; (family of Miss Gell?); by descent to her son, Sir Francis Grayling, Sittingbourne, Kent, (late 19th century-1923) ; dispersed by his stepson Bertram Christian, sold; [through Professor Kirsopp Lake]; to the Fogg Art Museum, 1924.
 Notes: See box 86, Harvard Art Museum Archives.
 Grayling's family may have acquired the window from Canterbury Cathedral when the glass was replaced at the end of the 19th century.

-White glass with enamels and silver stain
+Pot metal glass, white glass with silver stain

 17th centuryGermanPot metal, white glass with silver stain